Top 6 Gluten-Free Cream of Mushroom Soup Brands (2023)

 Campbell’s Gluten-Free Cream of Mushroom Soup

-Campbell’s is the OG of cream of mushroom soup, but it was super late to the game of offering a gluten-free option.
+Campbell’s is the OG of canned cream of mushroom soup, but it was super late to offer a gluten-free option.
 Still, we’re glad they did because it brings back great memories and is a really close dupe to regular condensed cream of mushroom soup.
-The only real difference we can tell is that the gluten-free version is looser than the regular version.
+The only real difference we can tell is that the gluten-free version is slightly looser than the regular version, but it does not affect the creaminess in any way.

 Ingredients: Water, Mushrooms, Vegetable Oil (Corn, Canola, And/Or Soybean), Modified Cornstarch, Rice Flour, Contains Less Than 2% Of: Cream, Salt, Whey, Yeast Extract, Soy Protein Concentrate, Natural Flavoring, Dried Garlic, Spice.
-Contains: Milk, Soy.
+Allergens: Milk and Soy

 Cross-Contact: Campbell’s says, “The safety of our consumers is our highest priority, so Campbell has a robust process to ensure our gluten free products meet Food & Drug Administration (FDA) criteria.”
 However, they don’t go into detail about what those processes are.